15 Unique Ways to Get Cultural in Delhi

 The best theatre in Delhi is the Kamani Auditorium, but there are many other smaller venues.
 One of the best theatre companies is Little Theatre Group.

-Attending a live play is one of the most authentic ways to experience culture in Delhi.
+Attending a live play is one of the most authentic ways to experience culture in Delhi and it’s not expensive.
+Check upcoming performances and book tickets on the BookMyShow website.

-6. Volunteer in the langar kitchen at a Gurudwara
+6. Volunteer in the Langar Kitchen at a Gurudwara

 Two Indian women sitting and preparing rotis in Gurudwara Sis Ganj kitchen - helping in a guruduwara is one of the most special ways to get cultural in Delhi